4dn-dcic/tibanna/docs/installation.rst

     source ~/.bashrc

 You can run a workflow using Tibanna if you're an admin user or if you are a user that belongs to the user group.
+The following command launches a workflow run.
+See below for what to feed as input json, which contains information about what buckets to use, where to find the workflow CWL/WDL or what command to run inside a docker container, what the output file names should be, etc.

 ::